nasa/CompDam_DGD/readme.md

 For example, `101000` indicates that the model will run with matrix damage and fiber tension damage enabled; `120001` indicates that the model will run with matrix damage, in-plane shear nonlinearity using Schapery theory, and friction; and `200000` indicates that the material model is being applied to cohesive elements.

 ### Finite thickness cohesive elements
-The finite thickess cohesive formulation from [Sarrado et al. 2016](https://doi.org/10.1016/j.engfracmech.2016.03.020) can be activated by defining material properties `G13` and `G23` when the matrix damage feature flag = 2.
+The finite thickness cohesive formulation from [Sarrado et al. 2016](https://doi.org/10.1016/j.engfracmech.2016.03.020) can be activated by defining material properties `G13` and `G23` when the matrix damage feature flag = 2.
 In this case, CompDam assumes the cohesive elements have some finite thickness, and a simplified DGD routine is used to decompose the element deformation into bulk and crack components.
 Finite thickness cohesive elements are primarily intended for modeling cases where the elastic response of a ply interface is important, for example an adhesive layer.